edgecomllc/eupf/docs/install.md

 ## Deployment variants

-[Here](./deployments/README.md) you can read more information abount deployment variants
+[Here](./deployments/README.md) you can read more information about deployment variants in Kubernetes.

-## How to deploy eUPF with free5gc core (docker-compose)
+Or deploy eUPF with free5gc core as docker-compose:

 <details><summary>Instruction to deploy as docker-compose</summary>
 <p>